alfonsoromanz/lispToJavascript/README.md

 **The result:**

 The code is not blank sensitive anymore, and the grammar is now more readable, maintainable, and scalable.

+## Return values

+In LISP functions, the last expression is returned.

+At first, I was adding a return sentence to the last expression of a function to return the value.
+That strategy worked fine except for the cases where the last sentence was a branch: the transpiler was adding a `return` right before the `IF-THEN` sentence.
+It was wrong.

+That's why I decided that the values should be returned explicitly by the programmer using the `return-from` statement.

+## Lists vs Function Calls

+Because of the limitations of my grammar, I wasn't able to distinguish a list from a function call (both looks pretty similar).
+The way I decided to approach this is by checking if the first expression of the list was an identifier matching a declared function.
+If it was, the list is considered as a function call.

 # API